 The Grave Countdown

-Pausing backstage Ryan pulled the bagged letter out of his coat.
-Forensics had examined the thing already, but he never wanted to contaminate evidence.
+Pausing backstage, Ryan pulled the bagged letter out of his coat.
+Forensics had examined the thing already, but he never wanted to contaminate the evidence.
 He quickly reread the mismatched letters, yearning for some new insight.
 Unfortunately, it revealed nothing new.
-Ryan thought about how it had been delivered to the station earlier that morning by a private courier.
-Yet it was just another dead end, that another detective already found.
+Ryan considered the morning’s private courier delivery to the station.
+However, a fellow detective had identified it as another dead end.

-There was an off chance that it was a hoax, but Ryan didn’t think it possible not from the letter’s tone.
+While some of his fellow officers thought the letter was a hoax, something about its tone convinced Ryan it was genuine.
 He put the note back and continued examining the backstage, wandering towards the dressing rooms.
-When Ryan found the first door he was puzzled when he saw it closed, he quickly knocked.
-While he waited for an answer, he waived one of the officers over asking, “Was this room searched?”
+When Ryan found the first door, he was puzzled when he saw it closed.
+He quickly knocked and waved a nearby officer over.
+“Was this room searched?”

 “I’m not sure.”